google-deepmind/neptune/README.md

 Multiple choice evaluation involves selecting the answer from 5 options (including 4 decoys) and using accuracy as the metric.

 For open-ended evaluation, we create a new language model based metric, called the Gemma Equivalence Metric (GEM).
-We do this by fine tuning a Gemma-7B-IT checkpoint on the
+We do this by fine tuning a Gemma checkpoint on the
 [BEM answer equivalence dataset](https://github.com/google-research-datasets/answer-equivalence-dataset) and prompt it to determine if a produced answer is equivalent to the ground truth.
+We will be releasing the model for the metric soon.

 ## Citing this work